Photograph of Peanut Dressing

 Collect all your ingredients together:

-• natural peanut butter – I use crunchy but smooth works well too
+• natural peanut butter – I use crunchy, but smooth works well too.
+If you do not have any natural peanut butter, use whatever you have.
+Natural is definitely better though.

-• soy sauce eg Kikkoman or Tamari.
-I use reduced salt.
+• soy sauce eg Kikkoman or use Tamari, if looking for a gluten-free option.

 How to make this fabulous dressing: